 Through design and operational experience gained at Quincy and other sites, VDC has developed data center plans that use energy more efficiently so that the size and number of engines required for a given backup demand can be reduced.
-VDC proposes to implement those changes at its Quincy facility in the phases of construction following Phase 1.
-Phase 1 is almost complete, with five of the seven MTU 3-MW engines in place.
-VDC plans to complete the first phase by installing two more 3-MW engines as currently permitted.
-Then, instead of three buildings (phases) with 10 additional 3-MW engines, VDC has proposed eight 2.75-MW engines in a single building (one more phase of construction).
-VDC proposes to complete all phases (15 engines total) by January 1, 2020 which is one year later than the schedule in the existing approval.
+VDC proposes to implement those changes at its Quincy facility.
+Phase 1 is complete, with five of the seven MTU 3-MW engines proposed for Phase 1 in place.
+VDC plans no more engines for the first building (phase 1).
+Then, instead of three more buildings (phases) with 10 additional 3-MW engines, VDC has proposed ten 2.75-MW CAT engines and two 0.5 MW 'life safety' CAT engines in a single building (one more phase of construction).
+In 2018, Vantage was issued an approval for a build-out facility with 15 3 MW MTU engines.
+That project was never initiated, instead the buildout is expected to be 5 MTU 3 MW engines (existing, installed) and 12 CAT engines, 10 at 2.75 MW and 2 at 0.5 MW.
+The 5 MTU engines already installed will be part of this project and the previous one, so their emissions are not included in the tables below.
+VDC proposes to complete all phases (17 engines total) by January 1, 2020 which is one year later than the schedule in the existing approval.
 These changes (emission reductions, impacts reductions, construction schedule extensions) are allowed without amending the approvals in most of the data center approvals.
 The VDC approval was written with enough specific details that it had to be modified through this administrative amendment process.
 The following tables can be used to compare the total annual emissions from the current approval (16AQ-E026) to the total annual emissions for the proposed operation at full buildout operation.
 For all pollutants, both short term and long term, the change associated with this proposal is an emission reduction of roughly 15 percent.